BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 The Adelaide CBD Particule data is measured by a Beta Attenuation Monitor (BAM) where the two individual measurements are PM10 BAM µg/m3 (Particulate Matter 10 microns or less) and PM2.5 BAM µg/m3 (Particulate Matter 2.5 microns or less).
 Across every month in 2015, during what time of the day was the PM10 and PM2.5 measurements at their highest?

-Using the skills in this tutorial, as well as your knowledge of commands such as `echo`, `awk`, `grep`, write a script that reads the 2015
+Using the skills in this tutorial, as well as your knowledge of commands such as `echo`, `awk`, `grep`, write a script that reads the 2015 data and outputs the answer

 ---